havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 [mailing list]: http://groups.google.com/group/simple-build-tool/
 [xsbt-web-plugin]: https://github.com/siasia/xsbt-web-plugin

-If you haven't been involved in any of the work of designing 0.9.x (and soon 0.10.x) you might find some of the explanation of it's many capabilities a bit overwhelming.
-This page is an attempt to explain how to migrate to 0.9.x with the minimum of fuss.
-The assumption is that you are familiar with SBT 0.7.x but don't know much if anything about 0.9.x.
+This page will help you migrate to 0.9.x with the minimum of fuss.
+If you haven't been exposed to 0.9.x (and soon 0.10.x) you might find its many capabilities a bit overwhelming.
+The assumption is that you are familiar with SBT 0.7.x but new to 0.9.x.

-## Why would you want to move to 0.9.x at this early stage?
+## Why move to 0.9.x at this early stage?

-As far as I am concerned these are compelling reasons:

- 1. It's faster at compiling (largely because it is more intelligent at detecting what needs to be re-compiled after a change).
+ 1. Faster builds (because it is smarter at re-compiling only what it must)
- 1. For simple projects the simple `build.sbt` in your root directory is more obvious to setup and more straightforward in it's content than `project/build/MyProject.scala` was.
+ 1. Easier configuration.
+For simple projects a single `build.sbt` file in your root directory is easier to create than `project/build/MyProject.scala` was.
- 1. It does away with the `lib_managed` directory thereby reducing the size of your projects and simplifying backup / version control management.
+ 1. No more `lib_managed` directory, reducing disk usage and avoiding backup and version control hassles.

 # Step 1: Install SBT 0.9.x